Want to grow your business fast? Get better at selling.

 Again, lots of value is being created here.
 You're showing them a path to getting what they want.
 It's up them whether they want to walk that path with you or not.

 Step 3: CLOSE to the sale by helping them make a decision

 Sales gurus like to talk a lot about “the close”.
 It’s over-rated.
 In a perfect world, this would be the shortest part of your sales conversation.

 Having said that, you still need to close the conversation in some way.
 You can’t just trail off and hope that the person is going to initiate the next step completely on their own.
 You have to lead.

 First ask yourself: do you want to work with this person?
 Do they inspire you?
+Would you hang out with them on a Sunday afternoon?
 If not, you can just kindly end the conversation right there.